samgarkali/WSL-EasyTrade-Dynatrace/README.md

 # WSL-EasyTrade-Dynatrace
-Instruction on how to install WSL -> Micro k8 -> EasyTrade -> Dynatrace Operator
+Instruction on how to install WSL -> K3s -> Dynatrace Operator -> EasyTrade

 ----
 ## Install WSL on Windows OS